fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

 Today there are no warnings for empty or repeated `#nowarn` directives (or only in very specific situations).
 Most invalid arguments are ignored.

-With the new feature (i.e. under feature flag), there shall be warnings for invalid arguments to the warn directives.
-There shall also be warnings for repeated directives for the same number (except when there is the counterpart directive inbetween).
+With the new feature (i.e. under feature flag), there shall be warnings for

+ - invalid arguments to the warn directives,
+ - repeated directives for the same number (if there is no counterpart directive inbetween),
+ - warn directives that are preceded in the same line by something else than whitespace,
+ - warn directives that are followed by something else than whitespace, a line comment, or newline,
+ - warn directives that are not followed by whitespace or newline (like `#nowarnx`)

-Use of the new `#warnon` directive under earlier language versions shall throw error 3350 (language feature error).
+Use of the new `#warnon` directive under earlier language versions shall produce warning 236 (if inside a sub-module) or error 3350 (language feature error) (if top-level).

-Warning 236 ("Directives inside modules are ignored") shall be removed for language versions containing the Scoped Nowarn feature.

 ## Tooling